 EndNote can be used to insert in-text references into your documents, and create reference lists or bibliographies for assignments, research papers, theses, or articles for publication, using a variety of referencing styles.

-EndNote is useful for Academics, researchers, postgraduate, higher degree and undergraduate students who need to manage a large amount of bibliographic data.
+EndNote is useful for academics, researchers, postgraduate, higher degree and undergraduate students who need to manage a large amount of bibliographic data.

-College and Research Librarians
+College & Research Librarians

 For assistance and training with EndNote, contact your College Librarian or the Research Librarian to discuss your needs.

 During semester, library chat is open 9am - 8pm Monday to Thursday, 9am - 5pm Friday, and 11am - 3pm Saturday and Sunday.
 Outside of semester, chat is open 9am - 5pm Monday to Friday only.
 Chat is not available on public holidays or University closures.

 The Research Ambassadors at Victoria University provide research support to both staff and research students in a range of areas including EndNote.
 The Research Ambassadors can also provide EndNote support via Facebook.
 Check the Facebook page: